5 things to know about the Iowa caucus disaster

 - Blame the mobile app: That hitch in the reporting of the ballots appears to stem from a problem with a mobile phone app that prevented precincts from easily reporting vote totals.
 As HuffPost notes, the app was reportedly made by a company called Shadow Inc. The problem with it?
 “The app by all accounts just like doesn’t work,” Shawn Sebastian, a precinct secretary in Story County, Iowa, told CNN.

-- ‘Not a hack’: Needless to say, fears (and internet conspiracies) began circulating about potential hacks or intrusions into Iowa caucus voting.
+- “Not a hack”: Needless to say, fears (and internet conspiracies) began circulating about potential hacks or intrusions into Iowa caucus voting.
 However, the Iowa Democratic Party soon put out a statement saying the problem is strictly a non-nefarious technical issue.
-In the statement, Iowa Democratic Party communications director Mandy McClure, said: “We found inconsistencies in the reporting of three sets of results . . .
+In the statement, Iowa Democratic Party communications director Mandy McClure said: “We found inconsistencies in the reporting of three sets of results . . .
 This is simply a reporting issue—the app did not go down and this is not a hack or an intrusion.
 The underlying data and paper trail is sound and will simply take time to further report the results.”

 - Candidates still hint at victory: That lack of reporting hasn’t stopped some candidates from guessing how they did, with Bernie Sanders telling a crowd shortly before midnight: “I have a strong feeling that at some point the results will be announced and when those results are announced, I have a good feeling we’re going to be doing very, very well here in Iowa.”
 On the other hand, Pete Buttigieg seems to have declared victory already, telling a crowd: “Tonight, an improbable hope became an undeniable reality.
 So we don’t know all the results, but we know by the time it’s all said and done—Iowa, you have shocked the nation.
 Because by all indications, we are going on to New Hampshire victorious.”